robinsonb5-PRs/icepi-zero/README.md

 ## What is the Icepi Zero?

 Icepi Zero is an economical FPGA development board with a Raspberry Pi Zero form factor.
 It carries a Lattice ECP5 25F, enabling powerful designs while keeping a small portable size.
-It also has a HDMI port allowing easy digital video output.
+It also has a HDM- port allowing easy digital video output.

 [View PCB online](https://kicanvas.org/?github=https%3A%2F%2Fgithub.com%2Fcheyao%2Ficepi-zero%2Ftree%2Fmain%2Fhardware%2Fv1.1)